This article was first published on 16 November 2020 and updated on 24 November 2021.

-The introduction of collaboration and content sharing tools has been brilliant for businesses during, and following, the initial COVID period.
+The introduction of collaboration and content sharing tools has been brilliant for organisations during, and following, the initial COVID-19 period.
 Imagine how difficult working remotely would be without them?
 It’s changed how we work and enabled us to collaborate far more efficiently.

-However, in some organisations, “information chaos” has ensued and a wide and deep sprawl of information has started to occur.
-As SA heads into another period of restrictions, there is a risk this could compound.
+However, in some organisations, ‘information chaos’ has ensued and a wide and deep sprawl of information has started to occur.

 What’s caused the chaos?

 The extremely fast uptake of tools such as Microsoft Teams may have caused people to start using information in ways they never have before.
 A number of clients have told us they have information stored within Teams, OneDrive, within email attachments, and they're finding it increasingly difficult to work out what’s what.

 With tools so easy to use and accessible from all of our devices, not understanding the best methods for collaborating with documents or having no clear rules about how to do so can quickly create a headache.